YesselmanLab/lab-docs/docs/getting-started/guide.md

 ### Reading Papers

-All graduate students should be reading papers often.
-Generally, graduate students who succeed read **1-2 papers a week, every week**.
+All graduate students are expected to read papers regularly—this is not optional if you want to progress in your own research.
+Science does not happen in a vacuum: nearly every problem or obstacle you will face in your work has been encountered and solved (or at least discussed) by someone else before.
+Reading the literature allows you to learn from others’ successes and mistakes, discover new ideas and techniques, and avoid wasting time reinventing the wheel.
+Students who do not make a habit of reading simply do not move forward with their own research—lack of exposure leads to stalled projects and missed opportunities.
+Generally, successful graduate students read **1-2 papers per week, every week**.
+Make reading a routine part of your week, and prioritize engaging deeply with current and relevant literature in your field.

 ### Conference Presentations

-I expect all graduate students to **present at least one conference a year**.
-This is important as it practices your ability to communicate research to other people.
-Please discuss with me what conferences would work or find ones that may be interesting.
+All graduate students are expected to **present their research atone conference each year**.
+Presenting at conferences is a valuable opportunity to develop your scientific communication skills, receive feedback, and network with others in your field.
+Please consult with me to identify suitable conferences or to discuss any events you are interested in attending.

 ---